Brazoria County Court Records

 Name search (civil, probate, or criminal)$5.00 per name per record type

-Payment methods at the District Clerk’s office include attorney checks, cashier’s checks, money orders, credit cards (service fee applies), and cash (accepted until 4:45 p.m.).
-The County Clerk accepts similar payment methods; credit card payments carry a processing fee.
+The District Clerk accepts attorney checks, cashier's checks, money orders, credit cards (service fee applies), and cash (accepted until 4:45 p.m.).
+The County Clerk accepts similar payment methods; credit card payments also carry a processing fee.

 Are Court Records Public in Brazoria County?

-Court records in Brazoria County are presumed open to the public.
-This presumption derives from Rule 76a of the Texas Rules of Civil Procedure, which establishes that court records are accessible to the general public and may be sealed only after a specific showing of necessity.
-Although the judiciary is exempt from the Texas Public Information Act (Texas Government Code Chapter 552), Rule 76a fills the gap by imposing its own public access standards on court filings.
+Court records in Brazoria County are generally presumed open to the public.
+That presumption comes from Rule 76a of the Texas Rules of Civil Procedure, which says court records are accessible to the general public and can only be sealed after a specific showing of necessity.
+While the judiciary is exempt from the Texas Public Information Act (Texas Government Code Chapter 552), Rule 76a imposes its own public-access standards on court filings.

-Records may be sealed by court order only if a party demonstrates that a specific, serious, and substantial interest clearly outweighs the presumption of openness, that no less restrictive means exist, and that the sealing order is narrowly drawn.
-Any person may intervene to oppose a sealing motion.
+A record can be sealed only if a party demonstrates that a specific, serious, and substantial interest clearly outweighs the presumption of openness, that no less restrictive means are available, and that any sealing order is narrowly drawn.
+Anyone can intervene to oppose a sealing motion.

 Certain categories of records are restricted or confidential under Texas law: